How AI reports are created - Background

 What the AI Can’t Do

-The AI generates reports based on the updates you provide—it cannot find or research updates that are not in your inbox.
+The AI generates reports based on the updates you provide—it cannot find or research updates that aren’t in your inbox.
 If a company has published a relevant post that Picasi hasn’t retrieved yet, it won’t appear in the report.

-Analyses do not contain claims about a competitor’s internal data—only about publicly available content that you’ve collected in Picasi.
+Analyses do not contain claims about a competitor’s internal data—only about publicly available content that you have collected in Picasi.

 Reports are not deterministic

-The same input can lead to slightly different reports when generated twice.
+The same input can easily result in slightly different reports when generated twice.
 This is normal behavior for AI models.
-If a report is off the mark, it may be helpful to refine the focus text or set different filters and regenerate it.
+If a report isn’t accurate, it may help to refine the focus text or apply different filters and regenerate it.